Florin Pavlovici: The Basics of Torture

 The first destination is Salcia labor camp, where he arrives at the beginning of September 1959.
-Here, the prisoners had to raise a dam that was supposed to protect the Great Brǎila Island – where massive swamp drains were performed in order to make the terrain tillable – from floodings caused by the Danube.
+Here, the prisoners had to raise a dam that was supposed to protect the Great Brăila Island – where massive swamp drains were performed in order to make the terrain tillable – from floodings caused by the Danube.
 The dam was started from both Salcia and Stoenești labor camp and the workers were supposed to meet in the middle.
 In Spring 1962, Pavlovici is moved to Strâmba labor camp, and from here – because of the camp being flooded – in the Danube Delta, on the Chilia branch at the sea shore.
 Here, they were kept on two barges, and their task was similar to the one at Salcia, to raise a dam that would protect land from floods.
 Later the same year, he is moved to Grindu working site, a satellite of Periprava labor camp, where prisoners spent the winter transporting wood from the Letea Forest.
 In summer of 1963, there was a triage of former typhoid fever sufferings and Pavlovici falsely reports he had the disease before incarceration, counting on the fact that the camp officials were not able to check this out, due to lack of proper medical equipment.
 This group was later moved to Gherla Prison, where Pavlovici would spend the remaining prison time, until his liberation, on 31 January 1964.

 When building the Great Island dam, detainees had to excavate and transport 3.2 m3 of soil per day, sometimes from hundred of meters away.
 Heat, cold, beatings, hunger, diseases, exhaustion, and humiliation were constant.
 In November and December 1959, approximately 60 people died each month at Salcia.